pnavin9/Credit-Score-Predictor/Readme.md

   - Age
   - Employment type
   - Number of credit cards
-  - Number of bank accounts
+  - Number of bank accounts!
   - Occupation

 - **Credit Score Classification**: The predictor classifies the input into one of the following credit score categories: